Tamara Reeme Fellowship

 - What are your career aspirations after graduation?
 What do you hope to accomplish "in the world" with what you've learned through your educational pursuits?

 - Please share a personal story, anecdote, or life experience that illustrates some of your most valued personality traits (e.g., creativity, sense of humor, emotional sensitivity, flexibility, problem-solving ability, etc.).
-Your answer should not duplicate information above and does not necessarily have to be related to your environmental interests or professional accomplishments.
+Your answer should not duplicate the information above and does not necessarily have to be related to your environmental interests or professional accomplishments.
 Your response should illustrate who you are as a person, not necessarily as a student.

 - Why do you think YOU should receive this scholarship?